AlexB52/rails-playground/README.md

 Inspired by the Go playground and SQL Server Management Studio (SSMS) Query Editor, `playground` is a rails engine that makes it really easy to experiment with your application domain.

 On top of the console, `playground` comes with a script management feature to help your personal and team development.
-You can use and save personal scripts that are gitignored.
-You can also use and save shared scripts with your team that are versioned controlled.
-Shared scripts stay close to the code, are versioned controlled and are easier to maintain.
+It allows you to:
+* use and save gitignored scripts for personal use.
+* use and save version-controller scripts with your team.

+This way, shared scripts stay close to the code and more maintainable while your personal script do not pollute the git history.

 ## Usage